bcgov/agri-nmp/Readme.md

 Note: For the Agri project, the pull secret is in the agri-nmp-tools namespace.
 It can't be shared with any other namespace.
 This is why you will see redis image stream being created in the agri-nmp-tools namespace and then this namespace being referenced in the deployment scripts which will run in other namespaces.

+# REDIS Code - currently commented out
+As of Release 3 Redis containers were added, but due to some technical issues the application couldn't properly use them for session data.
+At this moment the code for Redis has been commented out in the application and in the pipelines.
+Product Owners agreed to run the app as a single container for now.

+# NMP application pod - Single Container
+Originally this application was running multiple containers and one of the loadbalancing change to the infrastructure broke this app.
+It had to do with the stickyness of sessions.
+As a best practice, application shouldn't rely on loadbalancer to provide sticky session function, rather it should manage its state externally.
+For this reason Redis was setup, but due to some outstanding issues, this was put on hold and currently the app is running as a single container.

+# Postgres - Single Container
+Due to non-critical nature of this appliction, Postgres currently runs as a single container.
+In the future, it can made HA using Patroni (used by other projects in BC Gov. Openshift platform).

 License
 -------